How to Turn a Bad Real Estate Investment Into a Good One

 Other Factors That Impact a Real Estate Investment

-Additional factors to consider with your real estate investment property include the impact of property taxes and insurance costs for high-risk natural disaster areas.
+Additional factors to consider when investing in your real estate property include the impact of property taxes and insurance costs for high-risk natural disaster areas.
 Keep these factors in mind and figure out how much these costs will cut into your return on investment.

 Property Taxes

 Higher property taxes are not always a bad thing.
 Especially if your property is in a great neighborhood that will attract long-term tenants.
 But there are also really crappy areas with high property taxes.
-There is tax information available at the local municipality’s assessment office to see if property taxes are likely to go up in the coming years.
+Tax information is available at the local municipality’s assessment office to see if property taxes will likely go up in the coming years.

 Investor Tip: If a town is in financial distress, tax hikes may destroy any chance of producing rental income.